Robot-Inventor/rehype-og-card/README.md

 ### `serverCachePath`

 Path to save the server cache.
+Specify the directory whose contents will be copied to the root.
+For example, for an Astro project, specify the `public` directory.

 - Type: `string`
 - Default: `"./public"`